COMMITMENTS AND CONTINGENCIES

 From time to time, the Company may become involved in various lawsuits and legal proceedings which arise in the ordinary course of business.
 When the Company is aware of a claim or potential claim, it assesses the likelihood of any loss or exposure.
 If it is probable that a loss will result and the amount of the loss can be reasonably estimated, the Company will record a liability for the loss.
 In addition to the estimated loss, the recorded liability includes probable and estimable legal costs associated with the claim or potential claim.
 Litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm the Company’s business.
 There is no pending litigation involving the Company at this time.

 Due to the nature of the businesses in which the Company is engaged, it is subject to certain risks.
-Such risks include, among others, risk of liability for personal injury or death to persons using products that the Company promotes or commercializes.
-There can be no assurance that substantial claims or liabilities will not arise in the future due to the nature of the Company’s business activities and recent increases in litigation related to healthcare products.
+Such risks include, among others, risk of liability for personal injury or death to persons using products or services that the Company promotes or commercializes.
+There can be no assurance that substantial claims or liabilities will not arise in the future due to the nature of the Company’s business activities.
 There is also the risk of employment related litigation and other litigation in the ordinary course of business.